Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ### Exclusion of JVM source sets

+Code declarations from `test` source set are excluded by default.

 It is possible to exclude from all reports the code declared in certain source sets.

 ```kotlin